Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Introduction, motivation and historical remarks

-Going in another direction, in works of Kahn \cite{Kahn}, Dieterich \cite{Dieterich}, Drozd, Greuel and Kashuba \cite{DGK} it was shown that the \emph{minimally elliptic} hypersurface singularities where $ \frac{1}{p}+ \frac{1}{q} + \frac{1}{r} \le 1$, $\lambda \in \mathbb{C}^*$ have \emph{tame} Cohen-Macaulay representation type.
-In the case $\frac{1}{p}+ \frac{1}{q} + \frac{1}{r} = 1$ the singularity $T_{p,q,r}(\lambda)$ is quasi-homogeneous and called \emph{simply elliptic}.
-For $\frac{1}{p}+ \frac{1}{q} + \frac{1}{r} < 1$ it is a \emph{cusp singularity}, in this case one can without a loss of generality assume $\lambda = 1$.
-In the approach of Kahn \cite{Kahn}, a description of maximal Cohen-Macaulay modules over the simply elliptic singularities reduces to the study of vector bundles on elliptic curves, whereas in the case of the cusp singularities \cite{DGK} it boils down to a classification of vector bundles on the Kodaira cycles of projective lines.
-In both cases the complete classification of the indecomposable vector bundles is known: see \cite{Atiyah} for the case of elliptic curves and \cite{DrozdGreuelBundles, Survey} for the case of Kodaira cycles.
-The method of Dieterich \cite{Dieterich} is based on the technique of representation theory of finite dimensional algebras and can be applied only for some simple elliptic singularities.
-Unfortunally, all these techniques do not lead to an explicit description of the indecomposable matrix factorizations.
+In the approach of Kahn \cite{Kahn}, a description of maximal Cohen--Macaulay modules over simply elliptic singularities reduces to the study of vector bundles on elliptic curves, whereas in the case of the cusp singularities \cite{DGK} it boils down to a classification of vector bundles on the Kodaira cycles of projective lines.
+In both cases the complete classification of indecomposable vector bundles is known: see \cite{Atiyah} for the case of elliptic curves and \cite{DrozdGreuelBundles, Survey} for the case of Kodaira cycles.
+The method of Dieterich \cite{Dieterich} is based on the technique of representation theory of finite dimensional algebras and can be applied only to certain simply elliptic singularities.
+Unfortunately, neither of these approaches leads to a fairly explicit description of indecomposable matrix factorizations.
+See, however, recent work of Galinat \cite{Galinat} about the $T_{3,3,3}(\lambda)$ case.

-Our article grew up from an attempt to answer the following questions: \begin{enumerate} \item Let $\rA$ be a non-isolated Cohen-Macaulay surface singularity of discrete Cohen-Macaulay representation type over an algebraically closed field of characteristic zero.
+Our article grew up from an attempt to answer the following questions: \begin{itemize} \item Let $\rA$ be a non--isolated Cohen--Macaulay surface singularity of discrete Cohen--Macaulay representation type over an uncountable algebraically closed field of characteristic zero.
 Is it true that $\rA \cong \rB^G$, where $\rB$ is a singularity of type $A_\infty$ or $D_\infty$ and $G$ is a finite group of automorphisms of $\rB$?

-\item Can a {non-isolated} surface singularity have {tame} Cohen-Macaulay representation type? \end{enumerate} The first question was posed for the first time in 1987 by Schreyer \cite{Schreyer}.
-In this article we show that the answer on it is \emph{negative}.
-For example, the ring has discrete Cohen-Macaulay representation type.
-In the case $n = m$ this ring is isomorphic to a ring of invariants of $A_\infty$ but for $n \ne m$ is not.
+This question was posed in 1987 by Schreyer \cite{Schreyer}.

+\item Can a {non--isolated} Cohen--Macaulay surface singularity have {tame} Cohen--Macaulay representation type? \end{itemize} Now we present the main results obtained in this article.

+\textbf{Result A}.
+Let $(\rA, \idm)$ be a reduced complete Cohen--Macaulay surface singularity, which is not normal (hence non-isolated).
+We introduce new categories $\Tri(\rA)$ (\emph{category of triples}) and $\Rep(\mathfrak{X}_\rA)$ (\emph{category of elements} of a certain \emph{bimodule} $\mathfrak{X}_\rA$) and a pair of functors